grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 > **Note:** The recommended and default edition of Grafana is Grafana Enterprise.
 It is free and includes all the features of the OSS edition.
 Additionally, you have the option to upgrade to the [full Enterprise feature set](/products/enterprise/?utm_source=grafana-install-page), which includes support for [Enterprise plugins](/grafana/plugins/?enterprise=1&utcm_source=grafana-install-page).

-The default images for Grafana are created using the widely used Alpine Linux project and can be found in the Alpine official image.
-For instructions on how to configure a docker image for Grafana, refer to [configure a Grafana Docker image](https://grafana.com/docs/grafana/latest/administration/configure-docker/).
+The default images for Grafana are created using the Alpine Linux project and can be found in the Alpine official image.
+For instructions on configuring a Docker image for Grafana, refer to [Configure a Grafana Docker image]({{< ref "../../configure-docker/" >}}).

 ## Run Grafana via Docker CLI